 Best smart listener

-We’d call this a tie between the Leeo and the Roost Smart Battery, but we haven’t put our hands on the second-generation Roost product yet.
+Call this a tie between the Leeo and the second-generation Roost Smart Battery.
 In the meantime, Leeo has chopped the price of its smart nightlight in half and added IFTTT functionality, so that it can be integrated into broader smart home systems that also support that feature.
 You might also find its onboard humidity sensor useful as it can warn you of conditions that could lead to the growth of mold.

 What you should know about smart smoke detectors